urinary tract infection UTI treatment

 • Cleanse your genitals daily but not too frequently or vigorously.

-• Go to the bathroom before and as soon as possible after having sex.
+• Go to the bathroom before and immediately after having sex.

 • Lubricate adequately during sexual intercourse.